hrxsd/RL_Legged-Wheeled-sim/README.md

 # RL_Legged-Wheeled-sim

 ## Introduction
-This project is a simulation of a two-legged-wheeled robot based on a reinforcement learning approach.
+This project is a simulation of a two-legged-wheeled robot based on a deep reinforcement learning approach.
 The simulator used is **MuJoco**.
 The specific approach is to firstly encapsulate the robot as a standard reinforcement learning Python interface according to the **gym** style, including state feedback, action, reward function, reset, etc. The robot is then used to interact with the mujoco model through the Pytorch framework.
 Secondly, the **SAC** algorithm is built through pytorch framework to interact with the MuJoco model to make the robot reach the goal point.

 ## Environment Configuration
 The project was done on Ubuntu20.04 with the following Python versions and library versions: